concourse/rfcs/061-watch-api-endpoints/proposal.md

    );
    ```

-   This will prevent needing to add a `NOTIFY` to every place where the data could change by handling it at the source of truth.
+   * This will prevent needing to add a `NOTIFY` to every place where the data could change by handling it at the source of truth.
+   * Determining **each relevant Postgres table** isn't necessarily something we should automate.
+For instance, we *could* watch all tables that we `JOIN` against in the `ListAllJobs` query for all types of changes, but that would be very noisy and would result in duplicate updates

 1. Our notifications will contain a payload consisting of the key of the entity being modified as well as the event type, e.g.
    ```json